GabeScott/standard-works-vault/General Conference/1991 October - Daughters of God.md

 You state that most scripture is addressed to men.
 Yes, some of it is, in a specific sense, with reference to priesthood duties and obligations, and some of it in a generic sense, as I have indicated.

-I remind you of a great and remarkable revelation given through the Prophet Joseph Smith to his wife Emma and applicable to every woman in the Church, for the Lord said in concluding this revelation “that this is my voice unto all.”
-(D&C 25:16.)
+I remind you of a great and remarkable revelation given through the Prophet Joseph Smith to his wife Emma and applicable to every woman in the Church, for the Lord said in concluding this revelation “that this is my voice unto all.” ([[D&C 25.16|D&C 25:16]].)

-In the first verse of this revelation the Lord states that “all those who receive my gospel are sons and daughters in my kingdom.”
-(D&C 25:1)
+In the first verse of this revelation the Lord states that “all those who receive my gospel are sons and daughters in my kingdom.” ([[D&C 25.1|D&C 25:1]])

 Great and true are these words of divine promise.
 The revelation which follows these opening words is rich in counsel, in praise, in instruction, and in promise to Emma Smith, and to every other woman who heeds the word of the Lord as set forth therein.